Pityriasis versicolor

 Print this page

-Pityriasis versicolor is a common fungal infection that causes discoloured spots or patches on your skin.
-Usually the fungus lives on your skin without it causing any problems.
-But sometimes it can grow and spread more than usual, causing pityriasis versicolor.
+Pityriasis versicolor is a skin reaction to common yeast called Malassezia.
+Usually the yeast lives on your skin without it causing any problems.
+But sometimes it can grow and spread more than usual, especially if you're sweating and when oil glands in your skin are very active.
+The yeast makes chemicals that change the pigment your skin cells produce, causing patches of discoloured skin called pityriasis versicolor.

 • Pityriasis versicolor is more common in hot, humid climates than in cool, dry climates.